hsdoaa/CattleAssigner/README.md

-All the ML classifers are implemented in python using Scikit-learn library.
+All the ML classifers have been implemented in python using Scikit-learn library except XGBoost that has been implemented using Python XGBoost package.